Influencer Whitelisting: The Benefits & Challenges

-Chances are you’re reading this because you’re about to incorporate influencer advertising (also known as whitelisting, these two terms will be referred to interchangeably) into your marketing strategy.
-Alternatively you may be ramping up and working with instagram influencers, bloggers, and social media influencers to gain advertising access is proving to be challenging.
+Chances are you are reading this because you are about to whitelist influencers and have questions about whitelisting.
+Or you may already be working with instagram influencers, bloggers, and other social media influencers and gaining advertising access to instagram accounts is proving to be difficult.

-If you’re already familiar with why influencer advertising is advantageous for brands, here is our article on how to do whitelisting in a more cost-effective, compliant, and scalable way.
+If you’re already familiar with why influencer advertising is a winning strategy, here is our article on how to whitelist in a more cost-effective, compliant, and scalable way.
 If you want a more comprehensive look at the pros and cons of whitelisting for influencers and brands, read on!

 The brands that are poised to succeed in today’s digital landscape have unique brand stories and can tap into influential voices to tell that story at scale to different consumer segments.